rajeshrana-arch/TradeAppDesign/README.md

 #### Executor Engine Service
 An integration layer connects our trading system with the Stock Exchange (Black Box System).
 After submitting a request, the Order's status is updated in the orderStatus queue.
 A message processor forwards the status to Analytics Service for system analysis and Notification Service for updating the OrderRequest table with appropriate status (Success, Failure, or Rejection).

+#### Notification Service:
+This lightweight service is tasked with notifying users about holidays, maintenance downtime, or unexpected system behavior.
+It efficiently delivers messages to keep users informed and ensure smooth operation of the system.